 And so here we are: a human in a corporation may come to sensible conclusions.
 However, they do not have the legal authority to direct the behavior of the corporation, unless that direction is likely to maximize its profits.

 Judgement is a complex tool that has evolved over millions of years, and it is more complicated than our simplistic corporate program.
 Humans naturally make decisions in a holistic manner, by considering many things at once.
 Like corporations, they consider short-term gain, but they also calculate long-term outcomes, factor in the impact on their tribe and their own families, and use sophisticated tools like intuition and instinct to help them reach a final decision.
-If humans no longer have the ability to use these tools to direct the corporation's behavior down sensible paths, then we would expect the corporate program to be lumbering down bizarre, nonsensical paths.
+If humans no longer have the ability to use these tools to direct the corporation's behavior down sensible paths, then we would expect the corporate program to be lumbering down bizarre, destructive, nonsensical paths.
 Is this not the case?

 THE CORPORATION'S OWNERS: “THE ELITE”